 - Keep your platinum jewelry stored in a different area, away from other pieces of jewelry.
 Doing this prevents any scratches on your platinum from other jewelry you may have.

-- Take your platinum bridal ring sets or any other jewelry made of this precious metal to a professional at least twice a year to be checked.
+- Take your bridal ring sets or any other jewelry made of this precious metal to a professional at least twice a year to be checked.
 For instance, if you have a platinum wedding ring, and your setting has loosened over time, your jeweler can fix that while checking out your ring.

 Cleaning Your Platinum Jewelry

 - Purchase a jewelry cleaning solution specifically for platinum jewelry (sometimes you’ll find cleaning solutions that say it’s made for gold and platinum jewelry, and that’s fine too).

 - You can also make a mixture of mild soap and warm water to clean your platinum.

 - Use a soft brush to scrub your metal gently.